adomokos/climb_that_mountain/blog/2017/02/golang.md

 ### Golang

-The first time I heard about Golang was a few years back, when the great guys at Brad's Deals, our nextdoor office neighbor organized and hosted the local Go meetup there.
+The first time I heard about Golang was a few years back, when the great guys at Brad's Deals, our next door office neighbor organized and hosted the local Go meetup there.
 Then [IO.js](https://iojs.org/en/) and Node.js war broke out and TJ Holowaychuck shifted from Node.js to Golang announcing the move in a [open letter](https://medium.com/@tjholowaychuk/farewell-node-js-4ba9e7f3e52b#.fada6ndrw) to the community.
 I did not think much of the language, as its reputation was far from the beauty of a real functional language.

 Fast forward a couple of years and I am giving Ruby a serious try on AWS Lambda.
 [Ruby works there](http://www.adomokos.com/2016/06/using-ruby-with-activerecord-in-aws.html), however, it needs enough memory and 3000 ms (3 seconds) to do anything.
 We have to invoke some of them millions of times in a month and when we [calculated](https://s3.amazonaws.com/lambda-tools/pricing-calculator.html) the cost for it, the bill gets fairly large quickly.